strahlw/primo-optimizer/docs/quickstart.rst

     Jupyter Notebook Window in Browser

-* Navigate to "primo/demo" folder and open "PRIMO - Example.ipynb" by clicking on it.
+* Navigate to "primo/demo" folder and open "PRIMO - Example_1.ipynb" by clicking on it.

 .. figure:: _static/example.png
     :width: 800